Canada / English

 If you found the sample breathing meditation useful and would like to listen to other meditations, please see our Living Meditation Series below.
 Each of these simple guided meditations can be practised by anyone.
 They are guided by a qualified meditator and are designed to help you to relax, develop clarity of mind and increase your love and compassion for others.
 Background information and guidance is provided in an accompanying 18-page meditation guide.

-Kadampa Meditation Centres around the world now offer guided meditation classes and courses through live online streaming.
+Kadampa Meditation Centres around the world offer guided meditation classes and courses.
 Find your local centre and connect with them to deepen your understanding of Buddha's teachings - scientific methods that lead to greater inner peace and ultimately a happier you.
-Once the social-distancing rules have relaxed, and it is safe to go out, you may like to drop in and visit to get a feel for connecting directly with a Buddhist community.